 2. Amblyopia (Lazy Eye)

 Amblyopia, commonly known as lazy eye, is a condition where the brain favors one eye over the other, leading to reduced vision in the weaker eye.
 It affects approximately 2-5% of children.
 If left untreated, amblyopia can result in permanent vision loss.
-Early detection and intervention, usually through patching or vision therapy, can help correct the condition and improve vision.
+Early detection and intervention, such as patching and vision therapy, can help with lazy eye correction.
+This can help correct the condition and improve vision.
 Regular eye screenings during early childhood can help identify and address amblyopia at its earliest stages.

 3. Strabismus (Crossed or Misaligned Eyes)